-Spatial Relations is made possible in part by a grant from The Andy Warhol Foundation for the Visual Arts.
+Spatial Relations is made possible in part by a grant from the Andy Warhol Foundation for the Visual Arts, with additional support from DOCUMENT (Chicago), Hesse Flatow (New York, NY), and Mrs. (Maspeth, NY).
 The exhibition is curated by CMCA’s Executive Director & Chief Curator, Timothy Peterson in collaboration with Curatorial Assistant, Rachel Romanski.

 About the artists:

-Elizabeth Atterbury has exhibited at The Luminary (St. Louis), kijidome (Boston), the Colby College Museum of Art (Waterville), Et.
-Al. Etc. (San Francisco) and in Portland at Able Baker Contemporary, The ICA at Maine College of Art, and the Portland Museum of Art.
-Atterbury receive a BA from Hampshire College and MFA from MassArt.
-She lives in Portland and is represented by DOCUMENT, Chicago.
+Elizabeth Atterbury has exhibited at The Luminary (St. Louis), the Colby College Museum of Art (Waterville), Et.
+Al. Etc. (San Francisco), Kate Werble Gallery (New York), and in Portland at The ICA at Maine College of Art, and the Portland Museum of Art.
+Atterbury received a BA from Hampshire College and an MFA from MassArt.
+Atterbury lives in Portland and is represented by DOCUMENT (Chicago) and Mrs. (Maspeth, NY).

 Gordon Hall has exhibited extensively at venues including the Renaissance Society (Chicago), Brooklyn Museum, Socrates Sculpture Park (Queens) and in New York City at The Drawing Center, Whitney Museum of American Art, and White Columns.
-Hall received a MA from Hampshire College and MFA from the School of the Art Institute of Chicago.
-They live in New York City with long ties to the state of Maine.
-Hall is represented by DOCUMENT (Chicago).
+Hall received an MA from Hampshire College and an MFA from the School of the Art Institute of Chicago.
+Hall lives in New York with long ties to the state of Maine and is represented by DOCUMENT (Chicago).

-Anna Hepler has exhibited internationally at venues including the Nova Scotia College of Art & Design (Halifax), University of Maine Museum of Art (Bangor), Roswell Art Museum (New Mexico), DeCordova Museum and Sculpture Garden (Lincoln, MA), The National Gallery of Art (Washington, DC) and Museum of Contemporary Art (Tokyo).
+Anna Hepler has exhibited internationally at venues including the Nova Scotia College of Art & Design (Halifax), University of Maine Museum of Art (Bangor), Roswell Museum (New Mexico), DeCordova Sculpture Park and Garden (Lincoln, MA), The National Gallery of Art (Washington, DC) and Museum of Contemporary Art (Tokyo).